Fz3r0/Fz3r0/Cyber-Security-&-Hacking/Buffer-Overflow/THM-Brainstorm(Buffer-Overflow-CTF).md

     - ![image](https://user-images.githubusercontent.com/94720207/169452006-9a56b1a1-57e0-4207-bebd-3ab5640cb374.png)

-- And we will copy and paste it to the program, it's just like a "manual fuzzing" adn then press `enter`:
+- And we will copy and paste it to the program, it's just like a basic "manual fuzzing" and then press `enter`:

     - ![image](https://user-images.githubusercontent.com/94720207/169452204-f1194a76-9fce-4845-8ed0-0b7618825ffb.png)

-- The program didn't crash, it still working and is prompting for more info, meanwhile the `chatserver.exe` looks like this:
+- The program didn't crash, it still working and it's prompting for more info, meanwhile the `chatserver.exe` looks like this:

     - ![image](https://user-images.githubusercontent.com/94720207/169454155-e667ae59-3089-4558-8e01-4ca8d70afb6d.png)

-        - **It looks like there are no more than 20 A's, this means, this string is protected and IS NOT VULNERABLE because it's handling correctly the `buffer space`**
+        - It looks like there are no more than 20 A's, this means, this string is protected and **IS NOT VULNERABLE** because **it's handling correctly the `buffer space`**

-- After we press enter we found another prompt asking for a message:
+- Then, press enter and there's another prompt asking for a message:

     - ![image](https://user-images.githubusercontent.com/94720207/169453925-09edcc12-9a61-46f8-9578-33c4e0c3e970.png)